benjaminva/server/index.md

 	# Call function to only use a small part of the GPU and leave space for others to run their projects
 	KTF.set_session(get_session())
 ```
 3. Always run your project using the (CUDA_VISIBLE_DEVICES) command.
-This command tell keras in which GPU to run.
+This command tells keras in which GPU to run.
 If you do not use this command  you will be blocking (and wasting) the second GPU.
 Choose either GPU 0 or 1 depending on what step 1 (nvidia-smi) showed.
 ```
 	CUDA_VISIBLE_DEVICES=0 python programa.py
 	or